manasesjesus/c8y_hw_microservice_java/awesome-tutorial.md

 ### Device creation

-create the decive managedObjects using the API
+create the device managedObjects using the Rest API

 explain what it does/have the option to be tracked